etwk/blog/content/lists/books.md

 ### Stacey Abrams
 - [ ] Rogue Justice: A Thriller #politics

+### Steven Pinker
+- [ ] The Better Angels of Our Nature: Why Violence Has Declined #bumingbai
+- [ ] Enlightenment Now: The Case for Reason, Science, Humanism, and Progress
+- [ ] Rationality: What It Is, Why It Seems Scarce, Why It Matters
+- [ ] How the Mind Works
+- [ ] The Blank Slate: The Modern Denial of Human Nature
+- [ ] The Language Instinct: How The Mind Creates Language
+- [ ] Words and Rules: The Ingredients Of Language

 ### Richard Dawkins
 - [ ] The Genetic Book of the Dead: A Darwinian Reverie #must